 The above templates need to be tweaked slightly when you want to hire a true expert for your authority site.
 Here it is:

 The rest of the process is the same as above.
-This above template is exactly what I used to hire an expert for my Outdoor Authority site.
+The above template is exactly what I used to hire an expert for my Outdoor Authority site.
 It works!

 Putting together a team of writers is crucial!

-For experts, I recommend using a combination of Agencies and direct expert writers.
-That combination works best to scale quickly but also have authority content on your site.
+For experts, I recommend using a combination of agencies and direct expert writers.
+That combination works best to scale quickly but also have quality content on your site.